amitniitmca/js-cert-practice/README.md

 				=> Normal Reload - the default mode
 				=> Hard Reload - orces the browser to download all resources requested in the current page => Empty Cache and Hard Reload - clears cached before performing a Hard Reload
+	- Browser APIs
+		(a) Built-in constructs in web browsers that allow JavaScript developers to extend the functionality of web pages.
+		(b) DOM API - Allows to manipulate the structure, style, or content of a web page.
+		(c) Fetch API - Allows making requests to a server, such as to get or create data.
+			(i) It fetches resources asynchronously across the network.
+			(ii) The fetch method takes one required parameter, which is the path to the resource that needs to be fetched.
+			(iii) An optional init parameter can be specified.
+			(iv) init is an object containing any custom settings that need to be applied to the request.
+			(v) The init object can contain options such as method, headers, body, mode, credentials, etc.
+			(vi) The fetch method returns a promise which is fulfilled when a response is available.
+			(vii) The async and await keywords can be used to invoke the fetch method.
+		(d) Geolocation API - Allows getting location information from the user’s device.
+			(i) It can be used to display customized information or plot their location on a map.
+			(ii) The API can be accessed through a call to navigator.geolocation.
+			(iii) It causes the browser to ask the user for permission to access their data.
+			(iv) Location information can be accessed using getCurrentPosition() and watchPosition().
+			(v) Each method accepts up to three parameters:
+				=> a mandatory success callback,
+				=> an optional error callback,
+				=> an optional PositionOptionsobject
+			(vi) The getCurrentPosition() method retrieves the current location of the device.
+			(vii) The watchPosition() method allows executing a function when the position changes.
+		(e) History API - Allows navigating and manipulating the browser history.
+			(i) Its methods and properties allow navigation and manipulation of history.
+			(ii) The back, forward and go methods can be used to move backward and forward through the user’s history.
+			(iii) The pushState() method pushes the given data into the session history data.
+			(iv) The replaceState() method modifies the current history entry.
+			(v) When the active history entry changes, the popstate event is dispatched to the window.
+			(vi) A listener can be assigned to it.
+			(vii) The popstate event is triggered when a browser action is performed, such as clicking the back button.
+			(viii) A listener can be assigned to the window.onpopstate property.
+		(f) Canvas API - Allows to draw 2D graphics on a web page programmatically.
+			(i) The Canvas API can be used to draw 2D graphics using the <canvas> element in HTML and JavaScript code.
+			(ii) The getContext() method interface can be used to get the drawing context of a <canvas> element.
+			(iii) The methods and properties of the CanvasRenderingContext2D interface can be used for the drawing of shapes, text, images, and other objects.
+				=> strokeRect() to paint a rectangle
+				=> lineWidth to set the width of lines
+			(iv) The WebGL API also uses the <canvas> element, but it is capable of drawing hardware-accelerated 2D and 3D graphics.
+		(g) URL API - Allows to access and modify the properties of a URL.
+			(i) used to access the components of a given URL (ii) used to modify the properties of the URL
+			(iii) used to get the parameters of the URL.
+			(iv) A URL object can be created for a given URL to parse the URL and get access to its components (v) The parameters of a URL can be obtained by using the search property.
+			(vi) Individual parameters can be obtained by using the get() method of URLSearchParams.
+			(vii) The URL API provides two interfaces called URL and URLSearchParams (h) Web Storage API - Allows storing data items in session storage and local storage.
+			(i) The Window.sessionStorageproperty can be used store data for the duration of the page session.
+			(ii) The data is stored until the browser or tab is closed.
+However, the storage limit is 5 MB.
+			(iii) The Window.localStorage property can be used to store data in the local storage with no expiration.
+			(iv) The data persists even when the browser is closed or reopened.
+			(v) The storage limit is the maximum.
+			(vi) Invoking either sessionStorage or localStorage creates an instance of the Storage object (vii) The Storage.getItem, Storage.setItem and Storage.removeItem methods can be used to retrieve, get and remove data items.(viii) Storage.clear() can be used to remove all keys from storage.
+		(i) Cookies
+			(i) Cookies are name-value pairs of data stored locally in the user’s device and have lowsize limits.
+			(ii) When a browser requests a web page, cookies that belong to the page are also sent along the request to the web server.
+			(iii) document.cookie can be used to return all cookies in a format similar to a string (iv) setting the expiration to a date in the past deletes a specified cookie (j) Application Panel - Data persisted between requests such as local storage, session storage, and cookie data can be viewed in the Storage section of the Application panel in DevTools.